brainhack-school2020/emilyemchen-BrainHack2020Project/README.md

 * While I've worked with machine learning using Amazon Web Services to classify city infrastructure before, I am really looking forward to learning how to write machine learning python scripts for neuroscience data.
 * I hope to get a good understanding of project management and reproducibility efforts because I may not be in charge of a research project yet but want to get into the habit for future work.
 * I am very new to neuroscience, so I hope to learn more from the many talented neuroscience researchers/BrainHack School participants through collaboration!

+Note: as these goals are quite broad, I am very happy to collaborate with others and/or join with another team.

 ### Tools